Techmo2/JProfile/README.md

 # JProfile
 JProfile is a simple tool that allows for the easy analysis of code.
-It automatically keeps track of function performance and exports the results in csv format for use in excel and other spreadsheet software.
+It keeps track of function performance and exports the results in csv format for use in excel and other spreadsheet software.
+Other features are planned.

+After learning about verious methods for code analysis, I became frustrated with the current state of performance and timing analysis.
+It seemed inefficient to write the same code for every project.
+Tools such as JUnit made the mundane task of testing your code much cleaner and easier, JProfile aims to do the same.

 ## Example
 ```Java